Find the best street photography lens in 2026

 Why we recommend this ▼

-Its fast T1.9 aperture and 1.5x anamorphic squeeze deliver a cinematic widescreen look with signature blue flares and oval bokeh.
-The build includes professional 0.8 MOD gearing for focus accessories and an interchangeable ARRI PL/Canon EF mount system.
-This lens is best for independent filmmakers and cinematographers seeking an affordable entry into full-frame anamorphic character.
+Its fast T1.9 aperture and 1.5x anamorphic squeeze deliver a cinematic widescreen look with neutral flares and oval bokeh.
+The lens offers professional build quality with 0.8 MOD gearing, a 270° focus rotation, and interchangeable ARRI PL and Canon EF mounts.
+This lens is best for independent filmmakers and cinematographers seeking an affordable, full-frame anamorphic look for narrative projects.

 Best Lenses under $1,500 for street photography